Popseli/Sentiment-Analysis-of-Food-Reviews-Using-Custom-ML-and-Transfer-Learning/README.md

    12. Predicting sentiments of the unseen data using the pre-trained BERT model.
    13. Comparing the prediction performances of the custom ML and BERT on the unseen data.
    14. Performing false prediction analysis of the overall best-performing model.
-# Sentiment Prediction Results
+# Prediction Result Summary
-Below are sentiment best-performing prediction performances (confusion matrices and classification reports) of the best performing custom ML and BERT on the unseen data:
+Below are sentiment best-performing prediction performances (confusion matrices and classification reports) of the best-performing custom ML and BERT on the unseen data:

 A. Confusion Matrix and Classification Report of SVM